Integrating Body, Breath & Movement within our Therapeutic Relationships using the tools of Trauma Sensitive Yoga – 2 Day Workshop

 No yoga experience is required to attend this workshop, just an interest in yoga and the body.
 On the day of the workshop do wear comfortable clothing and bring a yoga mat and blanket.
 You have choice to practise seated or on a mat, adjustments are always given.

 Spare yoga mats will be available on the day for you to use.

 This workshop will be delivered over 2 days and will provide 11 hours of CPD.
 Course hours will be:

 9.30 am – 4.00 pm – Saturday 20th June 2020

 10.00 am – 4.00 pm – Sunday 21st June 2020

-This workshop is not designed to qualify participants to be a trauma sensitive yoga teacher, yoga teacher, yoga therapist, mindfulness instructor, or trauma therapist.
+This workshop is not designed to qualify participants to be a trauma informed or sensitive yoga teacher, yoga teacher, yoga therapist, mindfulness instructor, Psychotherapist, Counsellor or trauma therapist.
 Instead, the workshop seeks to provide knowledge and skills to enhance the existing skills of therapists or yoga teachers within their existing scope of practice.
 Further training and support via supervision or personal therapy is always recommended when integrating new approaches into one’s existing work.

 Please note, our training room is on the first floor and is accessed by stairs.
 If you have any special requirements, or if you need to advise us of anything before booking or attending the training, then please contact us.